 Firefighting is an inherently dangerous and high-stress profession.
 Firefighters face extreme conditions, low visibility, and unpredictable environments.
 In the midst of smoke, heat, and the chaos of a fire scene, saving lives and ensuring the safety of responders requires quick, informed decision-making.
 Enter the thermal image camera—a revolutionary tool that is improving firefighting efficiency and safety.
-Thermal imaging technology has transformed firefighting tactics, enabling faster rescue operations, enhanced situational awareness, and a higher likelihood of saving lives.
+Modern firefighting thermal imaging cameras have transformed tactics, enabling faster rescue operations, enhanced situational awareness, and a higher likelihood of saving lives.

 Ⅰ. Enhancing Rescue Efficiency